416th Fighter Squadron: Vietnam War

 In June 1964, the 416th moved to England Air Force Base, Louisiana, where it joined the 3d Tactical Fighter Wing.
 From 17 October through 7 December 1964, the squadron deployed a flight to Takhli Royal Thai Air Force Base, Thailand, where it operated under various higher headquarters.
 This deployment, however, was just a precursor to even greater involvement in Southeast Asia (SEA) as the entire squadron deployed there in March 1965.
 It operated in turn from Clark Air Base, Philippines, Da Nang Air Base, South Vietnam, Bien Hoa Air Base, South Vietnam, and again at Clark until July 1965, when it returned to England AFB.
 While in SEA, the unit flew 1,711 combat sorties between 19 March and 14 July to fly flak suppression, weather reconnaissance, MiG combat air patrol, and air strike missions.
+During one of these combat air patrol missions, a 416th TFS F-100D piloted by Don Kilgus is presumed to have shot down a MiG-17 during a strike against the Thanh Hóa Bridge on 4 April, 1965.

 The 416th deployed with the 3d Wing to SEA in November 1965 to Tan Son Nhut Air Base, South Vietnam.
 There, the 6250th Combat Support Group controlled the squadron's operations until June 1966, when it rejoined the 3d at Bien Hoa.
 The 416th remained at Bien Hoa until its April 1967 reassignment to the 37th Tactical Fighter Wing.
 In May, the squadron moved to Phù Cát Air Base without a break in combat missions.